 Snows Group is a privately-owned, family company which has established a reputation as one of the UK’s leading motor groups.
-Based in the South and South West of England, the group operates a network of franchised motor dealerships representing some of the world’s leading brands including Abarth, BMW, Citroen and DS, Fiat, Kia, Lexus, Lotus, MINI, Peugeot, SEAT, Suzuki, Toyota, Volkswagen Commercials and Volvo.
+Based in the South and South West of England, the group operates a network of franchised motor dealerships representing some of the world’s leading brands including Abarth, Alfa Romeo, BMW, Citroen and DS, Fiat, Jeep, Kia, Lexus, Lotus, Mazda, MINI, Mercedes-Benz Vans, Peugeot, SEAT, Suzuki, Toyota, Volkswagen Commercials and Volvo.

 Snows Group has been in the motor business since the 1970s and we have made customer satisfaction our primary objective throughout the years.
 Our reputation is built on meeting and then exceeding the expectations of our customers and our success is driven by our reputation.